 Keratoconus is a vision disorder of the eye in which the cornea (the clear front of the eye) becomes weaker and thinner, taking on a more cone-like shape than its normal dome-like curve.
-Patients with keratoconus gradually develop progressively blurry vision.
+Patients with keratoconus gradually develop a progressively blurrier vision.
 Symptoms typically begin in the late teens or late twenties.
-Because the cornea’s bulging has an irregular shape, glasses and conventional soft contact lenses cannot provide clear vision.
+Because the cornea bulging has an irregular shape, glasses and conventional soft contact lenses cannot provide clear vision.

 Causes of Keratoconus